tholinka/dotfiles/README.md

-# Linux-Settings
+# dotfiles
-My general linux setup / shell scripts to setup
+My general settings / dotfiles

+# Contents
-Arch contains install guide + scripts to install basic packages colorschemes include submodules with a few color themes in them (vertex isn't needed in arch, it's installed through a script)
+colorschemes include submodules with a few color themes in them (vertex isn't needed in arch, it's installed through a script in Arch-Setup)

-Settings includes my basic settings, and a symlink to link them and zsh includes my basic zsh setup, and a script to link that
+Settings includes my basic settings, and a script to symlink them

+zsh includes my basic zsh setup, and a script to symlink them

-Clone this repository into something like ```.settings``` so it can sit there forever.
-Also clone with ```git clone --recursive``` to get the submodules.
-Warning: a couple scripts use ```$PWD```, so they break if they're called from a folder they're not in
+# Install
+Clone this repository with a name, using recursive, so that the submodules are pulled. e.g. ```git clone [url] $HOME/.dotfiles --recursive

+# Warning
+A couple of the scripts were originally written using $PWD, so run them from the directory they're sitting in.
+I've been trying to remove them as I re-touch that part of the file.